tyronehou/BOATS/semester-report/README.md

 We consider the following optimization a “baseline;” that is, we expect to do better in future iterations.
 As-is, this is a naïve solution that should benchmark how well-optimized the current BPS bus system is.

 The first step in our algorithm is finding optimal bus stops for the student body.
 As outlined above in the summary of existing research, we worked on a very similar problem during the Data Mechanics class in optimizing the MBTA’s bus stops, and we decided to apply that approach here.
+The process for generating bus stops is roughly as follows:

-We use k-means to generate potential stop locations
+1. Use k-means on the student dataset to generate potential stop locations, and
+2.  assign students to the generated stops, following the constraints set out by BPS about student walking distance and neighborhood safety

+This algorithm will work on any student dataset, though we test it on our randomized dataset.

+Next, we need a graph representation of Boston's roads, which we generate using the geoql library and